I Might Be Dead by Tomorrow

 I Might Be Dead by Tomorrow (Tant que j'ai du respir dans le corps, lit.
 "As Long As I Have Breath in My Body") is a Canadian documentary film, directed by Steve Patry and released in 2020.
 The film is a portrait of homelessness in Montreal, profiling both homeless people and the front-line workers who try to help them.

 The film premiered on September 19, 2020 at the Quebec City Film Festival.

-The film received a Prix Iris nomination for Best Documentary Film at the 23rd Quebec Cinema Awards in 2021, as well as being listed as a nominee for the Public Prize.
+The film received a Prix Iris nomination for Best Documentary Film at the 23rd Quebec Cinema Awards in 2021.

 Natalie Lamoureux received a Canadian Screen Award nomination for Best Editing in a Documentary at the 10th Canadian Screen Awards in 2022.